-Do Minimum Wage Increases Benefit Intended Households?
+Do Minimum Wage Increases Benefit Low-Income Households?
 Evidence from the Performance of Residential Leases

-Prior studies debating the effects of changes to the minimum wage concentrate on impacts on household income and spending, or employment.
-We extend this debate by examining the impact of changes to the minimum wage on expenses associated with shelter, a previously unexplored area.
-Increases in state minimum wages significantly reduce the incidence of renters defaulting on their lease contracts by 1.29 percentage points over three months relative to similar renters that did not experience an increase in the minimum wage.
-This represents 25.7% fewer defaults post treatment in treated states.
-To put this in perspective, 1% increase in minimum wage translates into 2.6% decrease in rental default.
-This evidence is consistent with wage increases having an immediate impact on relaxing renter budget constraints.
+We extend the debate on the benefits to increasing the minimum wage by examining the impact on expenses associated with shelter, a previously unexplored area.
+Our analysis uses a unique data set that tracks household rental payments.
+Increases in state minimum wages significantly reduce the incidence of renters defaulting on their lease contracts by 1.7 percentage points over three months, relative to similar renters who did not experience an increase in the minimum wage.
+This represents 32% fewer defaults.
 However, this effect slowly decreases over time as landlords react to wage increases by increasing rents.
-Our analysis is based on a unique dataset that tracks household rental payments.

 Keywords: Minimum Wage Increase, Lease Defaults, Rental Market, Household Income

 JEL Classification: G0, G13, G18, G28, R3, R31, R38